Tom McConnaughey

 Tom Ross McConnaughey (born August 1, 1957) is an American football scout and former player.
 He was a wide receiver for the New Jersey Generals of the United States Football League.

 Biography

 McConnaughey was born on August 1, 1957, in Amarillo, Texas, and attended Federal Way High School.
 He attended Spokane Falls Community College, University of Oregon and the University of Central Arkansas, playing for their football teams.
+He played professionally for five years, including for the New Orleans Saints in 1981, and the New York Jets in 1982, as well as the Philadelphia Eagles and the Minnesota Vikings.
+He later transferred into the New Jersey Generals, of the United States Football League, in 1983.
+After the 1984 season, the Generals replaced him for Timmy White, the father of Tim White.
+He then played a season with the Oakland Invaders in 1985 before retiring.

-He played professionally for five years, including for the New Orleans Saints, the New York Jets, the New Jersey Generals in 1984, the Philadelphia Eagles and the Minnesota Vikings.
-After retiring, he was hired by Bobby Beathard as an NFL scout for the San Diego Chargers.
-He worked there for 25 seasons until 2017, then was hired for the Jacksonville Jaguars.
-He worked there from the 2021 to the 2024 seasons.
+After retiring, he became the football coach for Federal Way High School in the early 1990s.
+Also around this time, he was hired by Bobby Beathard as an NFL scout for the San Diego Chargers, working there for 25 seasons until 2017.
+He was then hired for the Jacksonville Jaguars, working there from the 2021 to the 2024 seasons.
 He was chosen as a scout for the 2025 Senior Bowl.